 Foreign incomes are taxed in Chile on the basis of the net amounts received (except agencies taxed on an accrual basis).
 Provided they meet certain conditions established in the Income Tax Law, investors are entitled to a credit against the First Category Tax and Final Tax based on the income tax withheld abroad on profits remittances dividends and on revenues derived from permanent establishments.
-The credit is capped at 35% and 32% (higher cap for income from countries Chile has Convention to Avoid Double Taxation) in the case of dividends and 27% and 25% for profits derived from a branch (depending on Tax Regime chosen by the company).
+The credit is capped at 35% in the case of dividends and 27% and 25% for profits derived from a branch (depending on Tax Regime chosen by the company).
 In calculating taxable income, taxes paid abroad are added to the tax base.
 Taxes paid abroad that exceed the limit and therefore cannot be used as a credit, are allowed to carry forward (if there is losses in the same exercise receive the credit, this credit cannot be carried forward or as an expense)

-Notwithstanding the foregoing, the cap is 35% with countries with which Chile has signed double taxation treaties.
 The foreign withholding tax with a maximum of up to 27% or 25% may be used as a credit against the 27% or 27% First Category Tax, and the balance may be applied against the Additional or Complementary taxes of the local company's shareholders or partners.

-Without detriment to the above, credits are capped at 35% or 32% (depending on Convention to avoid Double Taxation) of net revenues from foreign sources, net revenue meaning foreign source income less expenses that were incurred to generate the same.
+Without detriment to the above, credits are capped at 35% of net revenues from foreign sources, net revenue meaning foreign source income less expenses that were incurred to generate the same.

-9. Treaties to prevent double taxation
+12. Convention to prevent double taxation

-Chile has signed several general and specific double taxation treaties.
-The following treaties are currently in force: Argentina, Australia, Belgium, Brazil, Canada, Colombia, South Korea, China, Croatia, Denmark, Ecuador, Spain, France, Ireland, Italy, Japan, Malaysia, Mexico, Norway, New Zealand, Paraguay, Peru, Poland, Portugal, United Kingdom, Czech Republic, Russia, South Africa, Sweden, Switzerland and Thailand.
+Chile has signed several general and specific double taxation conventions.
+The following conventions are currently in force: Argentina, Australia, Austria, Belgium, Brazil, Canada, Colombia, South Korea, China, Croatia, Denmark, Ecuador, Spain, France, Ireland, Italy, Japan, Malaysia, Mexico, Norway, New Zealand, Paraguay, Peru, Poland, Portugal, United Kingdom, Czech Republic, Russia, South Africa, Sweden, Switzerland, Thailand and Uruguay.

-All these treaties are based on the OECD model.
+All these conventions are based on the OECD model.

-In addition, Chile has subscribed double taxation treaties with, the United States, which have not yet become effective.
+In addition, Chile has subscribed double taxation convention with, the United States, which have not yet become effective.

-In addition, Chile has signed bilateral agreements with several countries to avoid double taxation in international cargo and passenger sea and air transport services
+In addition, Chile has signed bilateral agreements with several countries to avoid double taxation in international cargo and passenger sea and air transport services.